Basil Pesto with Lemon

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Basil Pesto with Lemon is high in fat, but pesto is generally used in fairly small amounts, which would make this suitable for any phase of the South Beach Diet, and of course it’s perfect for low-glycemic and low-carb diet plans.
+Basil Pesto is a perfect fresh herb sauce for low-carb or Keto Diets.
+Pesto is high in fat, but it’s generally used in fairly small amounts, which would make this suitable for any phase of the original South Beach Diet.

 Find More Recipes Like This One: